 If you decide to work with a Gaffney Social Security Disability lawyer from Farmer & Morris Law, PLLC, you can expect the following services:

-- Administrative tasks: The SSD benefits process can be overwhelming for people who have navigated the system before.
+- Administrative tasks: The SSD benefits process can be overwhelming for people who have not navigated the system before.
 Our law firm can handle legal paperwork for your claim because we understand which deadlines might apply to your case.
 Additionally, if court officials or SSA administrators reach out for clarification on your case, we can respond on your behalf.

 - Legal representation: Whether you are going through the claims or appeals process, a lawyer from our firm can attend hearings and other legal proceedings on your behalf to petition for your right to receive disability benefits.
 They can present your case and speak with the judge reviewing your case.